The baseball program at Colorado State University-Pueblo is one of

 • The ThunderWolves are one of only two

-current RMAC member school to qualify for the NCAA Division II
+current RMAC member schools to qualify for the NCAA Division II

 College World Series since 1994.
 The Pack